 Are you constantly out of breath and fatigued, even after getting a good night’s sleep?
 These are both symptoms of heart valve regurgitation.
 This condition occurs most commonly in either the mitral valve or aortic valve.
-In both cases, the heart valve fails to prevent blood meant to flow in one direction, from flowing back in the opposite direction when the leaflets that control blood flow are contracting.
-This leakage reduces blood supply to end organs and overloads the heart to work harder.
+In both cases, the heart valve fails to prevent blood from flowing back in the opposite direction when the leaflets that control blood flow are contracting.
+This leakage or back flow reduces blood supply to organs and overloads the heart, causing it to work harder.

 Heart valve regurgitation is a condition that may appear suddenly, or it may take several decades to develop.

 There are two choices for treatment of this condition, and both of them require surgery.
 The two choices are to repair or replace the heart valve.
 Whenever possible, doctors choose to repair a patient’s own heart tissue.
-But when the tissue is too damaged to be expected ever to function properly, their only option is to replace the heart valve.
-This replacement valve may come from a human donor, a biological or they may use a mechanical valve.
+But when the tissue is too damaged to be expected to ever function properly, the only option left is to replace the heart valve.
+This replacement valve may come from a human donor, an animal, or they may use a mechanical valve.
 The patient may also be eligible to have the less invasive TAVI/TAVR procedure performed, which minimizes risks and offers a quicker recovery time.

 Repair Surgery for Heart Valve Disease

-To repair a mitral valve that’s become too tight stenosis, a balloon valvuloplasty procedure may be used.
-It is a less invasive procedure than general or open-heart surgery but less predictable.
+To repair a mitral valve that’s become too narrow and rigid, a balloon valvuloplasty procedure may be used.
+It is a less invasive procedure than general or open-heart surgery, but can offer a less predictable result.

 This is the best-case option.
-For cases that don’t respond to the procedure, another, more invasive procedure is necessary to open the valve and increase the blood flow by open heart surgery.
-The operation of choice would be mitral valve repair if possible.
+For cases that don’t respond to this procedure, another, more invasive procedure is necessary to open the valve and increase the blood flow by open-heart surgery.
+The operation of choice would be mitral valve repair if it is possible.

 Replacement Surgery for Heart Valve Regurgitation